tonglyu/CitiBike_Visualization/README.md

 - Other factors (weather condition, etc) which will affect the number of rentings.

 ### Slide 7 - Interactive visuals
-- people can pick any station point and bike point on the map and check it’s summary chart like time series chart and bar charts
+- People can pick any station point and bike point on the map and check it’s summary chart like time series chart and bar charts
+- See summary of regions
 - We will develop a bar chart indicating the numbers of renting on each day during one year，people can click on the bar chart to see detailed infomatoin (statistics) on the map.

 ### Slide 8 - Design considerations